 • Arrhythmic Cardiomyopathy: Also known as arrhythmic right ventricular cardiomyopathy or dysplasia, this disorder causes the heart muscle to turn to fat, causing dangerous arrhythmias.

-• Non-Compaction Cardiomyopathy: The heart muscle develops abnormally, causing portions of the heart wall to remain spongy and project into the heart chamber.
+• Non-Compaction Cardiomyopathy: The heart muscle develops abnormally, causing portions of the heart wall to remain spongy and to extend into the pumping chambers of the heart.

 • Restrictive Cardiomyopathy: The lower chambers of the heart become rigid and stiff, making it difficult for the heart to fill with blood during muscle relaxation.